ifjames/decoblu-usa-website/replit.md

 ## Recent Changes (October 2025)

+**Replit Import Setup (October 1, 2025):**
+- Successfully imported GitHub repository to Replit environment
+- Configured workflow "Start application" to run `npm run dev` on port 5000 with webview output
+- Verified Vite configuration has `allowedHosts: true` for Replit proxy compatibility
+- Set up deployment configuration for autoscale with build and start scripts
+- Confirmed server is correctly binding to 0.0.0.0:5000 for frontend access
+- All code passing LSP diagnostics with no errors

 **Brand and Visual Updates:**
 - Integrated new DecoBlu USA logo (image_1759294885448.png) in navigation and hero sections
 - Updated tagline from "Transforming Interiors" to "Transforming Surfaces"